SamWheating/pylox/README.md

 # pylox
-Python 3.10+ implementation of the Lox programming language from [Crafting Interpreters](https://craftinginterpreters.com/).
+Complete Python 3.10+ implementation of the Lox programming language from [Crafting Interpreters](https://craftinginterpreters.com/).

+You can find some sample code under the `example_programs` directory.

 ### Some notes: